matteac/maradoscript/README.md

 - i - moves the pointer backward
 - m - increments the value at the pointer
 - a - decrements the value at the pointer
-- 👍 - outputs the value at the pointer to the stdout
+- 👍 - prints the value at the pointer to the stdout
 -   (space) - takes an ASCII character from the stdin and stores it at the pointer